naclsn/mopfiles/src/daety/README.md

   --verbose            output everything going through;
                        by default the server outputs some
-                       information on what it going on
+                       information on what it going on --track              (also when starting first client)
+                       the server will keep track on all the program sent, and stream it back to new incoming clients

 client only:
   --key     -k <key>   use the following leader key